blenderous/blenderous.github.io/cv.md

 ## Experience

-Apart from the period when I used to do freelance work, I have 2 years and 7 months of experience.
+Apart from the period when I did freelance work, I have 2 years and 7 months of experience.

 ### Netcom computers India Pvt.
 Ltd. *(As a web developer - Jan 2018 to Mar 2019)*
 - Enhanced their main website http://netcomcomputers.com